opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

     mlflow.log_metric("fp", f_p)
     mlflow.log_metric("fn", f_n)
     mlflow.log_metric("tp", t_p)

+    model_proto,_ = tf2onnx.convert.from_keras(model)
+    mlflow.onnx.log_model(model_proto, "models")
 ```
 `with mlflow.start_run():` is used to tell MLFlow that we are starting a run, and we wrap our training code with it to define exactly what code belongs to the "run".
-Most of the rest of the code in this cell is normal model training and evaluation code, but at the very bottom we can see how we send some custom metrics to MLFlow through `mlflow.log_metric`.
-We do this as custom metrics are not tracked by the autolog we enabled in the previous cell.
+Most of the rest of the code in this cell is normal model training and evaluation code, but at the bottom we can see how we send some custom metrics to MLFlow through `mlflow.log_metric` and then convert the model to ONNX.
+This is because ONNX is one of the standard formats for RHODS Model Serving which we will use later.

 Now run all the cells in the notebook from top to bottom, either by clicking Shift-Enter on every cell, or by going to Run->Run All Cells in the very top menu.
 If everything is set up correctly it will train the model and push both the run and the model to MLFlow.
-The run is a record with metrics of how the run went, while the model is the actual tensorflow model which we later will use for inference.
+The run is a record with metrics of how the run went, while the model is the actual tensorflow and ONNX model which we later will use for inference.
 You may see some warnings in the last cell related to MLFlow, as long as you see a final progressbar for the model being pushed to MLFlow you are fine:
 ![Trained model](img/Trained_model.png)

 ### 4: View the model in MLFlow
 Let's take a look at how it looks inside MLFlow now that we have trained the model.
-If you opened the MLFlow UI in a new tab in step 1.1, then just swap over to that tab, otherwise follow these steps:
+If you opened the MLFlow UI in a new tab in [step 1.1](#11-mlflow-route-through-the-visual-interface), then just swap over to that tab, otherwise follow these steps:

 - Go to the OpenShift Console
 - Make sure you are in Developer view in the left menu